 Most steel roofs have a galvanized coating on the steel directly beneath the top coat or paint.
 So even if the paint chips away as a result of a hail storm, there is a protective metallic coating that makes it a hail-resistant metal roof.
 In regions that have mild weather, this particular coating can prevent rusting for 20 years or more.

+The good thing about metal roofs is that they are often strong enough to withstand damage from hail due to their hail-resistant properties.
 It’s also important to note that aluminum and zinc metal roofs are known to be long-lasting and resistant to rust and corrosion.

 If you still have any inquiries about protecting your metal roof from hail damage, you can always contact a metal roofing contractor to learn everything you need to know about metal roofing and damage prevention.